ConsenSysMesh/eth-stdlib/README.md

 Contributing classes to the Standard Library is easy.

   1. Write your contract you'd like to include.
-  2. Drop that contract into the `contracts` directory.
+  2. Drop that contract into the `./contracts` directory.
   3. Compile the contract with `truffle compile`.
 [Get Truffle.](https://github.com/ConsenSys/truffle)
   4. Run `./make_headers.es6` to remake all the header files automatically, which includes a header file for the contract you just added.
   4. Add tests for your contract in `./test`